 - Links: How many links will you accept in the article and should the links be from only authoritative sources?

 - Head Shot & Bio: Get a bio from the author and specify what should be included.
-Number of words in the bio, links in the bio, head shot image dimensions, etc.
+The number of words in the bio, links in the bio, headshot image dimensions, etc.

 - Submission Guidelines: How will they submit the article to you.
 (HTML, Google Doc, Word Doc, etc.)

 Both guest post options will require some investment of time and money on your part to accomplish your goals.

 The techniques above are some of the most important tactics available to business owners today.
 The inbound marketing process uses all these tactics.

 But you may be wondering, Is inbound marketing right for my business?

 In a perfect world, you would use all of these lead generation techniques as a part of your internet marketing strategy.
 For many business owners, the thought of delving into this online territory will be as appealing as having a root canal performed.
 However, there is help.
 A great online marketing firm can be a life saver.

 You can learn more in our article, Why Should I Hire a Marketing Agency For My Small Business?